12.1 Academic Appeals: Undergraduate and Taught Postgraduate

 Monitoring of Academic Appeals

 44. It is important that the number, level and range of academic appeals are monitored.
-The Academic Quality & Records Office shall monitor all academic appeals and will report annually to the Academic Board.
+The Academic Registry shall monitor all academic appeals and will report annually to the Academic Board.
 Any personal details will remain confidential.
 It shall be the responsibility of the Academic Board to monitor the data and make appropriate recommendations to relevant bodies or personnel.

 45. It shall also be the responsibility of the Academic Board to review the Academic Appeals Procedure and its effectiveness, and make recommendations for changes, where appropriate.